Density of irreducible operators in the trace-class norm: Preliminaries

 Then $I=\sum_{j=1}^{\infty}E_j$ and $E_j\sim I$ for each $j$.
 Let $E_{j1}$ be a partial isometry such that $E_{j1}^*E_{j1}=E_1$ and $E_{j1}E_{j1}^*=E_j$.
 We define $E_{ij}:=E_{i1}E_{1j}$.
 Then $\{E_{jk}\}_{j,k=1}^{\infty}$ is a system of matrix units in $\mathcal{M}$ such that $\sum_{j=1}^{\infty}E_{jj}=I$. \end{proof}

-It is worth mentioning that, in Exercise VIII.1 $(8)$ of \cite{Take2}, if the set of generating vectors for $\mathcal{M}$ is non-empty, then it is a dense $G_\delta$-set in $\mathcal{H}$.
+It is worth mentioning that, in Exercise VIII.1 $(8)$ of \cite{Take2}, if the set of generating vectors for a von Neumann algebra $\mathcal{M}$ is non-empty, then it is a dense $G_\delta$-set in $\mathcal{H}$.
 To perturb an operator to be irreducible in the trace-class norm, we develop the following characterization of properly infinite von Neumann algebras with respect to generating vectors.

 \begin{lemma} Let $\mathcal{M}$ be a properly infinite von Neumann algebra acting on $\mathcal{H}$.
 Then the set of generating vectors of $\mathcal{M}$ is dense in $\mathcal{H}$. \end{lemma}

 \begin{proof} By applying \Cref{lem PI-VNA}, there is a system of matrix units $\{E_{jk}\}_{j,k=1}^{\infty}$ in $\mathcal{M}$ such that $\sum_{j=1}^{\infty}E_{jj}=I$.
 Let $\mathcal{N}=E_{11}\mathcal{M}E_{11}\subseteq\mathcal{B}(E_{11}\mathcal{H})$.
 We define a unitary operator $U\colon\mathcal{H}\to\ell^2\otimes E_{11}\mathcal{H}$ by